snggeng/startups-sg-api/README.md

 * MongoDB
 * Express

+## How to use (Client API)
+Set your server URL to 'http://startups-sg.herokuapp.com'

+Check out our API Docs [here](https://snowsandpatrol.github.io/startup-sg-documentation) to configure the API.

 ## Want to contribute?
 Make a pull request!
 Or get in touch with any of us via github.